Baystation12/Baystation12-Lore/Species/Vox.md

 The Shroud is the twisting tunnels and alcoves that make up the Primalis's homes.
 Made from the offerings of the various raiding parties, the exact nature of the bits and pieces of it vary, they can be ships stolen, large twisted pieces of metal, or perhaps verious items in need, like solar arrays or generators.
 Whatever they are, the Primalis make their homes, businesses and live their lives here.
 Maintaining them for the future and modifying them to fit new pieces brought in by Quills.

 The Arkships are mobile, though very slow.
 They have no exterior engines, outside of the ones brought to them from raiding parties, and rely on the Auralis and Apex's super-awareness of incoming vessels and drones to escape detection.
 They tend to sit two to three jumps away from any inhabited system.
 Far enough away to escape detection but close enough for raiding parties to come and go as they please.

+*Arkship Naming*

+The Arkships, like most Vox related things, have long complex names that are completely irrelevant to non-Vox, and hearing it would sound more like a long-winded readback of the Arkship’s history, rather than its name.
+A brief example would be Arkship Long Nights of Solace, Spent Reciprocating Many Moons of Technology Long Stolen Before Primalis Expansion.
+The naming of an Arkship usually includes a code sign, a brief summary of its recent history within the last several thousand years and a encoded message of Vox specific knowledge that is unaccessable to any castes below Auralis, what it includes during Arkship to Arkship communication is not really known.

 **Stations**
 The Arkships are not the only Vox settlements.
 Powerful familes and factions see the Arkships as crowded and unruly. they assets are unprotected and hard to manage, and so when they decide they are big enough, or powerful enough, they will attempt to forge their own settlement, made similarly to that of the Shroud: bits and pieces of scavenged ships and stations welded together to make a working eyesore.